 The solution is based on a new Graph API feature – Sites.Selected and a classic SP-Only app.

 Register an Azure App and configure it: MS Graph API permissions: add -> Microsoft Graph -> Applications Permissions -> “sites.selected”

 Ask SharePoint/Tenant admin run PowerShell code (e.g. this one) to assign proper permissions to your azure app for a specific site collection (consider site owner consent)

-SharePoint API permissions: Site Collection Owner/Admin – use https://YourTenant.sharepoint.com/teams/YourSite/_layouts/15/appinv.aspx to add SharePoint API permissions to your app.
-Consider minimal permissions (e.g. as per Sumit)
+Provide SharePoint API permissions: (require Site Collection Owner/Admin account) – use https://YourTenant.sharepoint.com/teams/YourSite/_layouts/15/appinv.aspx to add SharePoint API permissions to your app.
+E.g. full control permissions to site collection would be

 You need to run some PnP PowerShell code unattended (daemon app, with no user interaction) against SharePoint and/or Azure AD.
 PnP require authentication with a certificate.
 You want certificate stored securely in Azure Key Vault.